Data Science in Infectious Disease Modeling using R

 Lead Data Scientist, Division of Global Migration Health at CDC

-Dr. Sarah Bowden is a Data Scientist in the Division of Global Migration Health at CDC.
+Dr. Sarah Bowden is a Lead Data Scientist in the Division of Global Migration Health at the CDC.
 She has been coding in R since 2007 and has enjoyed seeing the Tidyverse develop and grow over time.
-Dr. Bowden uses Tidyverse tools and best practices in her day-to-day coding activities and has trained and mentored 20+ undergraduate, graduate, and postdoctoral fellows in data science and public health analytics over the past 8 years.
+Dr. Bowden uses Tidyverse tools and best practices in her day-to-day coding activities and has trained and mentored 20+ undergraduate, graduate, and postdoctoral fellows in data science and public health analytics over the past 9 years.

 Raj Reni Kaul, PhD